 Sri Veeramakaliamman Temple under investigation over suspected criminal offences

+SINGAPORE: A police investigation has been launched into the Sri Veeramakaliamman Temple, one of the oldest Hindu temples in Singapore, over suspected criminal offences.

+The police confirmed on Tuesday (Aug 22) that its Commercial Affairs Department is conducting the probe, but said it is "inappropriate" to comment further on the investigation.

-SINGAPORE: The Commissioner of Charities (COC) has launched an inquiry into the Sri Veeramakaliamman Temple under section 8 of the Charities Act, it announced on Tuesday (Aug 22).
+The Commissioner of Charities (COC) said in a statement that it had been notified of the investigation and has also launched its own inquiry into the temple under section 8 of the Charities Act, which gives the commissioner the power to institute such inquiries into charities.

 The COC said it received feedback on the management of the temple, which led to it carrying out a review.